 LinkedIn has become more than just a place to post your online resume; it’s also a place to join in on group discussions, connect with potential customers, form new partnerships, or just to do general online networking.
 Potential customers can check out you or your company before doing business with you to find out how many employees you have and to get more information on the background of the company personnel.

 You can also promote your business indirectly on LinkedIn by providing a perspective in group discussions and/or providing links to relevant content on your website.
-If you’re interested in exploring the best techniques for promoting your business in LinkedIn, take a look at our step-by-step guide to reaching new customers.
+If you’re interested in exploring the best techniques for promoting your business in LinkedIn, take a look at our post on marketing on LinkedIn.

 Pinterest is one of the more recent social networks that has risen to have mass appeal.
 While it’s fundamentally focused on sharing photos, the fact that those photos can link back to the webpages where the photo is located has created an opportunity to promote your business.